 Employees must use their personal accounts from where they may not want to be contacted, and also, these may contain information that they would prefer not to share with work colleagues.

-A (social) intranet is the personal network of an organization.
+An intranet is the personal network of an organization.
 It allows gathering and sharing a vast amount of information and training courses accessible to everyone in the company.
 But it is no longer as modern as it once was.

 The way people work has been changed dramatically in the past years.
 Traditional intranets don’t have many integration possibilities, forcing employees to check multiple systems with separate logins.